idafensp/WicusISADemos/v.0.1/README.md

 - CLOUD_PROV_FILE: Path to the text file containing a list of URIs defining the available Cloud Providers.

+Sample values for each parameters are provided in this demo.
 Comments are allowed by introducing a '#' at the beggining of the line.